St.Francis Xavier

 St.Francis Xavier who landed in Goa during 1542 specifically to stem the rot amongst the faithful, in a short period of time caused a major awakening.
 He was instrumental in building many churches and institutions in Goa and elsewhere.
 He travelled across Malacca, China and Japan.

 Many miracles have been attributed St.Francis Xavier.
 He, considered as the patron of all the missions of the Catholic Church, had possessed the gift of the tongues and his miracles included healing the sick and raising the dead.
+Saint Francis Xavier was declared as the 'Patron of Catholic Missions' by the Pope Pius XI.
 But his real miracle is the miracle of his astounding personality - the legacy he had left behind.

 He had converted thousands and won their passionate devotions in a short span of 10 years.
 His devotion to the service of God, his all consuming passion and his frugal life style won him devoted followers wherever he went.
 He was beatified by Pope Paul V in 1619 and canonized together with St Ignatius by Pope Gregory XV, on March 12th, 1622.